 Two weeks went by and Gypsy still wouldn’t eat.
-She hadn’t seen Mom for months, so I know she wasn’t depressed about that.
+She hadn’t seen Mom for months, so I knew she wasn’t depressed about that.
 I dropped her off at the vet’s one morning to have tests and x-rays performed to find out why she refused to eat.
 The tests all came back negative and the vet found absolutely nothing wrong with her physically.

 Then on the morning of April 26, just 20 days after Mom’s death, Gypsy also died for no apparent reason.
 Mom’s words that she spoke to me that one afternoon suddenly came flooding back.
 She had said that after she got to Heaven she would call Gypsy to be with her.
 Is it really possible that there was contact between the two of them that night on April 6 when Gypsy ate her last meal and Mom entered Heaven?

 Yes, I believe that they are together again, that even death couldn’t separate them.
 And I further believe that one day I, too, will be reunited with my dogs at Rainbow Bridge, the entrance to Heaven.